drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 3. Collecting customer data
 4. Data pre-processing
 5. Identify the relevant features of customers' product
+6. Segment the customers based on the product

 Milestones :
 1. Week 1-2: Research on the product feature data science project requirements and finalize the proposal